iamtrask/DEPRECATED/readme.md

 - **Sonar** - A federated learning server running on the blockchain that handles all campaign requests, holding Bounty in trust.
 This library communicates with the Capsule to generate PGP keys and deliver the final, trained results back to the Data Scientist.
 It also communicates with miners, collecting Gradients and distributing Bounty accordingly.

-- **Capsule** - A third-party PGP server to generate public and private keys in order to ensure that Sonar neural network stay encrypted properly.
+- **Capsule** - A third-party PGP server to generate public and private keys in order to ensure that Sonar neural network stays encrypted properly.

 - **Mine** - The individual data repositories of a user.
 These are constantly checking Sonar for new neural nets to contribute to.
 The more data that is uploaded to a mine, the more relevant it becomes to Sonar.
 All the mines in the “minefield” are competing against each other to train a Sonar neural network if they contain applicable data.
 Sonar does not know of these mines, but they all know of Sonar - it’s a unidirectional relationship for security purposes.